erri120/lotus/README.md

 To use it, grab the latest [release](https://github.com/doitsujin/dxvk/releases), extract the archive and grab `x64/d3d11.dll` and `x64/dxgi.dll`.
 ENB might not be compatible with DXVK so I recommend trying it without one first.
 Copy those files into the main Skyrim folder and download this [dxvk.conf](https://pastebin.com/KAgwsbBf) file.
 This is the config file that works on my system so you might wanna tweak it for yours.

-If you do wanna use an ENB and you made DXVK work without an ENB, rename `d3d11.dll` to `d3d11_dxvk.dll`, install an ENB, open `enblocal.ini` and add `d3d11_dxvk.dll` as a proxy libaray:
+If you do wanna use an ENB and you made DXVK work without an ENB, rename `d3d11.dll` to `d3d11_dxvk.dll`, install an ENB, open `enblocal.ini` and add `d3d11_dxvk.dll` as a proxy library:

 ```ini
 [PROXY]